jryantz/repo-style-guide/README.md

 # Repository Style Guide

-This guide will break down the style that I follow when building my repositories.
+This guide will break down my recommended style for code repositories.
+It can be helpful to include this in the repository README.

+_Replace this section with information about why this style guide has been included._

 ## Branches